wingify/wingify.github.io/_posts/2013-11-25-e2e-testing-with-webdriverjs-jasmine.markdown

 Isn't that awesome!

 *Controlflow* also provides an `execute` function to push your custom function inside the execution list and the return value of that function is used to resolve/reject that particular execution.
-So you can use promises and do any asynchronous thingin your custom code:
+So you can use promises and do any asynchronous thing in your custom code:

 ```
 var flow = webdriver.promise.controlFlow();